 Latest Morning Briefing Stories

-Editorial pages focus on these and other health issues.
+Editorial pages focus on these pandemic topics and others.

 News on how other countries are trying to deal with renewed coronavirus outbreaks.

 Some people say they’re finally flying and eating inside restaurants again.
 Public health news is on children testing positive, dangers from not wearing masks, essential workers and more.

 President Donald Trump’s plan to provide nursing homes with a speedy COVID testing machine puts a limit on the number of test kits.
 Other nursing home news is out of Massachusetts and West Virginia.

 The wife of a man who died from COVID-19 blames President Trump, the governor of Texas and people who won’t wear masks for her husband’s death, while a man allegedly shoots a store employee who requests he don one.

 “I have the right to do it,” President Donald Trump said, though he did not say what such a measure would entail.
 As more states consider action to protect voters’ health, the administration takes Nevada to court over its move toward universal mail-in ballots.